Northern Ireland: Inquest slams British army over 1971 Belfast shootings | DW | 11.05.2021

 But Mrs Justice Keegan can send her findings to Northern Ireland's Public Prosecution Service to consider whether to bring charges.

-Such a move could spell problems for the British government, which will face from former military veterans to protect those who served in the army during what becmae known as 'the Troubles'.
+Such a move could spell problems for the British government, which will face from former military veterans to protect those who served in the army during what became known as 'the Troubles'.

 Pressure will also grow from the families and their legal teams for the kind of investigation they say should have taken place almost half a century ago.